dd9jn/rfc4880bis/crypto-refresh.md

 - Two-octet field holding the left 16 bits of the signed hash value.

 - One or more multiprecision integers comprising the signature.
-  This portion is algorithm specific, as described above.
+  This portion is algorithm specific:

+  Algorithm-Specific Fields for RSA signatures:

+  - Multiprecision integer (MPI) of RSA signature value m**d mod n.

+  Algorithm-Specific Fields for DSA signatures:

+  - MPI of DSA value r.

+  - MPI of DSA value s.

 The concatenation of the data being signed and the signature data from the version number through the hashed subpacket data (inclusive) is hashed.
 The resulting hash value is what is signed.